cvar-vision-dl/yolo-ros2-inference/README.md

 # YOLO Inference C++ for ROS2

-High-performance **YOLO inference implementation in C++** for ROS2, optimized for drone applications and real-time computer vision.
+High-performance **YOLO inference implementation in C++** for ROS2, optimized for robotics applications and real-time computer vision.
 This package provides a production-ready solution for deploying [Ultralytics](https://ultralytics.com/) YOLO models on edge devices and robotic systems.

 ## Compatibility